Trump condemns 'racism, bigotry and white supremacy' after weekend of shootings

-President Trump spoke at the White House Monday, condemning racism and calling for 'real, bipartisan solutions' to gun reform after two mass shootings in Texas and Ohio rocked the nation.
+Speaking at the White House on Monday, President Trump condemned racism and called for "real, bipartisan solutions" to gun reform after two mass shootings in Texas and Ohio rocked the nation.

-In El Paso, 20 people were killed and 26 injured when a gunman opened fire in a Walmart near a shopping center on Saturday.
-Less than 24 hours later, a gunman in Dayton killed 9, including his sister.
+In El Paso, 21 people were killed and 25 injured when a gunman opened fire in a Walmart near a shopping center on Saturday.
+Less than 24 hours later, a gunman in Dayton killed nine, including his sister.

 Trump called the shootings "evil attacks" that are crimes "against all humanity," saying that unity must replace hatred in society.